konradochedzan/pokemon/README.md

-# Decentralized Pokémon Trading Platform
+# Decentralized Pokémon Trading Platform - SETUP INSTRUCTIONS

+## Konrad Ochedzan (24-741-118) and Monna Dimitrova (24-744-534)

 This project implements a fully decentralized application (dApp) for trading Pokémon cards as NFTs using Ethereum smart contracts.
 It includes: